Matthew-Wojcik/cpp-practice/README.md

 # Palindrome
 ---

 palindrome is used to determine whether a file populated with words contains any palindromes.

-A word is described as a string of visible ascii characters terminated with a space or new line character.
+- a word is described as a string of visible ascii characters terminated with a space or new line character
 - the program will only print out full length palindromes.
-Example, if abxba is present in a string it will print abxba and not print bxb
+Example, if abxba is present in a word it will print abxba and not print bxb
-- a the program will ignore duplicates, printing out the positioning of the first occurence of a palindrome
+- a the program will ignore duplicate palindromes, printing out the positioning of the first occurence of a full palindrome within a word
 - a palindrome is CASE SENSITIVE string that reads the same as when reversed, a single character is not a palindrome
 -	a word is seperated by a number of spaces or new lines in the file given as input.
 Given this, a sentence can not be determined to be a palindrome
 - the program is intended for use with visible ascii characters